feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

 Example
 -------
-Let's see how to use this transformer to select variables from UC Irvine's Breast Cancer Wisconsin (Diagnostic) dataset, which can be round `here`_.
+Let's see how to use this transformer to select variables from UC Irvine's Breast Cancer Wisconsin (Diagnostic) dataset, which can be found `here`_.
 We will use Scikit-learn to load the dataset.
 This dataset concerns breast cancer diagnoses.
 The target variable is binary, i.e., malignant or benign.

-The data is soley comprised of numerical data.
+The data is solely comprised of numerical data.

 .. _here: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)